Susantha de Fonseka

-Sir Susantha de Fonseka KBE (25 April 1900 – 1 January 1963) was a Ceylonese statesmen and diplomat.
+Sir Susantha de Fonseka KBE (25 April 1900 – 1 January 1963) was a Ceylonese statesman and diplomat.
 He was the Deputy Speaker of the State Council of Ceylon and following Ceylon's independence from Britain his first Ambassador to Burma and first Ambassador to Japan.
 De Fonseka took an active part in the country's struggle for universal suffrage and self-determination.

 Early life and education

 Born Kalutaravedage Deepal Susantha de Fonseka, his father was Dr C. P. De Fonseka and his mother was Muthutantrige Leonora Fernando Sri Chandrasekara, a daughter of Muthuthanthrige Simon Fernando Sri Chandrasekera (1829–1908) of Sirinivasa.
 He was raised by his maternal uncle W Arthur de Silva who was a member of the Legislative Council of Ceylon and the Minister of Health from 1936 to 1942 in the second State Council of Ceylon.

 De Fonseka was educated at St. John's College Panadura, Royal College, Colombo, and went on to study at Downing College, Cambridge, where he gained his MA.
 After leaving Cambridge, he entered the Inns of Court and qualified as a barrister.
 Upon his return to Ceylon, he became the principal of Sri Sumangala College, Panadura, after which he went on to become the editor of The Morning Leader.